 - Pupils who live nearest to the school.
 We measure distances from home to the school gate nearest to the child's home using the shortest road route, unless it is possible to use a footpath which we consider to be a safe walking route, using the Council's computerised routing system. - 3.1.3 If places remain available at the school after all "on time" applicants have been allocated at the initial allocation point, places will then be allocated to late applications received after 15th January, in accordance with the policy criteria, up to the school's admission number.
 See paragraph 5.0 below. - 3.2 Aided schools and Academies.
 Applications for Academy schools and the Catholic and Church of England voluntary aided schools will be determined by the governing bodies of these schools in accordance with their published admission criteria. - Christ Church CE Aided Primary School in Birkenhead shares part of its catchment zone with two other schools Woodchurch Road Primary School and Woodlands Primary School.
 Priority is given as detailed above in 3.1.1- 3.1.3. - 3.3 Mandatory Allocation.
 Where it is not possible to allocate a place at any of the schools applied for, children resident in Wirral will be allocated a place at the nearest appropriate Wirral school where there are places available.
 "Appropriate " where possible means community school if the parents' preferences indicate preferences for non-denominational education; or a Catholic school or Church of England school if the parents indicated a preference for education in a school of that denomination.
 The nearest school will be measured on shortest walking distance using the Council's computerised routing system. - 3.4 Special Needs.
-All schools will be required to admit a pupil with an Education Health and Care Plan naming the school.
+All schools will be required to admit a pupil with an Education Health and Care Plan naming the school. - 3.5 Single Sex Schools.
+Admissions to single-sex school schools are based on the pupil's legal sex as recorded on their birth certificate.

-3.5 Route measurements
+3.6 Route measurements